darrylwest/platform-mvc/README.md

 Each project may optionally contain a configuration folder, usually named 'config'.
 Configurations stored in the config folder enables easy configuration across multiple customer installations.
 #### Test
 Each project has a full set of unit tests.
 Most projects have a folder called 'test' that contain data fixtures, mochs, and tests.
 For client/browsers this folder is called 'mocha' and include the mocha/chai test libraries.

+## Code Generation
+To facilitate quick startup, code generators have been created for client and server applications.
+Generation is configuration driven through simple prompts (ala yoeman) and through a stand-alone UI interface.
+Scripts are written in javascript and have the capability to interigate database schemas to aid in generation.

 - - -
 <small>*darryl west, march, 2014*</small>